actionhero/www.actionherojs.com/tutorials/tasks.md

 };
 ```

-To work these tasks, you need to run ActionHero with at least one `taskProcessor`. `TaskProcessor`s run in-line with the rest of your server and process jobs.
-This is controlled by settings in [/config/tasks.js](https://github.com/actionhero/actionhero/blob/master/src/config/tasks.ts).
+To work these tasks, you need to run Actionhero with at least one `taskProcessor`. `TaskProcessor`s run in-line with the rest of your server and process jobs.
+This is controlled by settings in [/config/tasks.js](https://github.com/Actionhero/Actionhero/blob/master/src/config/tasks.ts).

 If you are enqueuing delayed or periodic tasks, you also need to enable the scheduler.
-This is a part of ActionHero that will periodically check the delayed queues for jobs that are ready to work now, and move them to the normal queues when the time comes.
+This is a part of Actionhero that will periodically check the delayed queues for jobs that are ready to work now, and move them to the normal queues when the time comes.

-Because node and ActionHero are asynchronous, we can process more than one job at a time.
+Because node and Actionhero are asynchronous, we can process more than one job at a time.
 However, if the jobs we are processing are CPU-intensive, we want to limit how many we are working on at one time.
-To do this, we tell ActionHero to run somewhere between `minTaskProcessors` and `maxTaskProcessors` and check every so often if the server could be working more or less jobs at a time.
+To do this, we tell Actionhero to run somewhere between `minTaskProcessors` and `maxTaskProcessors` and check every so often if the server could be working more or less jobs at a time.
 Depending on the response characteristics you want for your server, you can modify these values.

-In production, it is best to set up some ActionHero servers that only handle requests from clients (that is, servers with no TaskProcessors) and others that handle no requests, and only process jobs (that is, no servers, many `TaskProcessor`s).
+In production, it is best to set up some Actionhero servers that only handle requests from clients (that is, servers with no TaskProcessors) and others that handle no requests, and only process jobs (that is, no servers, many `TaskProcessor`s).

 As you noticed above, when you enqueue a task, you tell it which queue to be enqueued within.
 This is so you can separate load or priority.
 For example, you might have a `high` priority queue which does jobs like "sendPushMessage" and a `low` priority queue which does a task like "cleanupCache".
 You tell the `taskProcessor`s which jobs to work, and in which priority.
 For the example above, you would ensure that all `high` jobs happen before all `low` jobs by setting: `api.config.tasks.queues = ['high', 'low']`.
 You could also configure more nodes to work on the `high` queue than the `low` queue, thus further ensuring that `high` priority jobs are processed faster and sooner than `low` priority jobs.